 Chevron has worked with a number of industrial and commercial research partners to further our knowledge of biofuels.
 As a result, we have gained a high level of expertise in this area that will help us select the most promising alternatives to meet our biofuels goals.

 Many technical and commercial issues must still be resolved to make biofuels available at scale and prices competitive with petroleum-based fuels.
 Our efforts are coordinated by our Chevron Technology Ventures business unit.

 There is no such thing as a perfect fuel.
 All energy sources feature a number of benefits, risks and trade-offs.
 The world will need every available form of energy that can be produced in an environmentally and economically sustainable manner.
-Advanced biofuels can play an important role in our future energy mix, helping to meet this need, if we can unlock the secrets to large-scale, cost-effective production.
+Advanced biofuels can play an important role in our future energy mix if we can unlock the secrets to large-scale, cost-effective production.
 We and our partners are working to accelerate the technological breakthroughs that could make that happen.